mikegratton/slog/README.md

 2. Minimize the include size for `slog.hpp` and
 3. Provide clear failure modes.

 For (1), Slog is asynchronous (see below).
-It also uses a special pre-allocated pool of log records to avoid allocating memory during log capture.
-It agressively checks to see if a message will be logged at all, avoiding formatting the log string if the result would be ignored.
+It also uses a special preallocated pool of log records to avoid allocating memory during log capture.
+It aggressively checks to see if a message will be logged at all, avoiding formatting the log string if the result would be ignored.
 This all means Slog stays out of the way of your program as much as possible.

 Likewise for (2), Slog only includes `<iostream>` (and then only when streams are enabled).
 It doesn't use any templates in the logging API, keeping the compile-time cost of including `slog.hpp` as small as possible.
-Goal (2) also precludes a header-only design, but building Slog as part of your project is very easy and recommended.
+Goal (2) also precludes a header-only design, but building Slog as part of your project is very easy.

 Failure modes (3) are important for critical applications.
 Memory and time resources are finite, so careful programs should have plans for cases where these run short.
 Slog provides three policies